Irma Williams' incredible journey: "Blessed is she who Believed"

 Episode Cover

-In this episode of Lavish Hope, host Liz Testa welcomes Mamie McIndoe, who embodies lavish hope and resilience in the heart of NYC as...
+In this episode of Lavish Hope, host Liz Testa welcomes Rev. Dr. Denise Kingdom Grier—pastor, prophet, and visionary—as she shares the concept of resiliency...

 Listen